Tenant Damage versus Normal Wear and Tear

 • Neglected landscaping which must be replaced with similar plantings

-After determining if an item requires replacement due to a Tenant’s abuse or neglect (not normal wear and tear), to calculate Tenant’s responsibility, a Landlord must know: (a) actual cost to replace the item, (b) how long an item would be expected to be useful before it wears out (its “useful life”), (c) current age of the item, and (d) its remaining useful life.
+After determining if an item requires replacement due to a Tenant’s abuse or neglect (not normal wear), to calculate Tenant’s responsibility, a Landlord must know: (a) actual cost to replace the item, (b) how long an item would be expected to be useful before it wears out (its “useful life”), (c) current age of the item, and (d) its remaining useful life.
 Landlord may only charge Tenant for the remaining useful life of an item.

 Sample Life Expectancy Chart per the United States Department of Housing and Urban Development*